 Inputs and selectables

 The documentation tries to be as detailed as necessary but also use abstract terms when you have to insert inputs, give names for entities or select something, that might have an other appellations or value at your system.
-These things are marked as documentation-variables , and rely on an vocabulary that comes with extra information.
+These things are marked as documentation-variables ... are abstract terms, which serve as placeholder for your own values or entities.
+The vast majority have input examples. , and rely on an vocabulary that comes with extra information.
 You can hover over a variable and a pop up unfolds beneath with a brief description.

 If you have to fill in a value in a field or actually should type something, this is marked as an input.
 Most example inputs are marked with this format as well.